MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     3 │ ROBERT K   FIRE        FIRE FIGHTER-EMT   103272 │
     =#

-Queries exist independently from the knot they may be applied to.
-We could build a query `highly_compensated` that returns the `name` and `salary` of employees with `salary` over 100K.

-    highly_compensated =
-        @query begin
-            employee
-            filter(salary > 100_000)
-            {name, salary}
-        end

-Index notation performs a query, such as `highly_compensated`, against a knot, such as `chicago`.

-    chicago[highly_compensated]
-    #=>
-      │ employee          │
-      │ name       salary │
-    ──┼───────────────────┼
-    1 │ JAMES A    103350 │
-    2 │ JEFFERY A  101442 │
-    3 │ ROBERT K   103272 │
-    =#

 In this section, we have built a query that produces highly-compensated employees.
 More broadly, we've demonstrated how an algebra of queries permits us to combine previously proven